apnadkarni/blt/doc/vector.rst

   time for each index, by adding the points for each vector *srcName*,

 *vecName* **minimum**
-  Returns the maximum value in the vector.
+  Returns the maximum value in *vecName*.

 *vecName* **normalize** ?\ *destName*\ ?
-  Normalizes the vector to have values between 0 and 1.
+  Normalizes *vecName* to have values between 0 and 1.
 If a *destName* exists, it is the name a vector created by the **create** operation.
   *DestName* will be resized if necessary to hold the normalized values.
   If no *destName* argument is present, then this command will return the normalized values.

 *vecName* **notify** *keyword*
-  Controls how vector clients are notified of changes to the vector.
+  Controls how vector clients are notified of changes to *vecName*.
   The exact behavior is determined by *keyword*.

   **always**